semiprime/pygenda/docs/Usage.md

   for example in French they are a/m/j/h/m.)

 * The icons in Year View are configurable via CSS.
-The default CSS shows a star for yearly events, a purple circle for monthly and weekly events, a yellow disc for other events, and a green "T" for Todos.
+The default CSS shows a star for yearly events and anniversaries, a purple circle for monthly and weekly events, a yellow disc for other events, and a green "T" for Todos.
 Writing this CSS can be a bit fiddly, so a script, make_css_yearicons.py, is provided in the tools directory that generates the current icon CSS, and which can be modified to produce customised CSS.

 * Hint: To convert To-dos into Events, or vice-versa, cut & paste them.